One of the most important decisions in selecting an enterprise cloud storage provider is figuring out how much capacity you really need.

 Do you store one file or ten thousand?

-Do you back up your data daily, weekly, monthly?
+Do you back up your data daily, weekly, or monthly?

 The importance of planning ahead for capacity needs cannot be overstated with any type of company.

-Therefore, this article will help businesses to pick the enterprise cloud storage providers that are suitable for their business needs.
+Therefore, this article will help mega businesses to pick enterprise cloud storage providers that are suitable for their corporate needs.

-Requirements for businesses or enterprises might be very different from personal use.
+Requirements for corporations or enterprises might be very different from personal use or even cloud storage for small business usage.

-That’s why here will discuss the right choices for businesses of all sizes.
+That’s why here we will discuss the right choices for businesses of mid to large sizes.

 A Quick Guide from GCS